 Currently, most teens with osteosarcomas involving an arm or leg can be treated with limb-salvage surgery instead of amputation.
 In limb-salvage surgery, the bone and muscle affected by the osteosarcoma are removed, leaving a gap in the bone that is filled by either a bone graft (usually from a bone bank) or more often a special metal prosthesis (artificial part).
 These can be matched to the size of the bone defect.

 The risk of infection and fracture is higher with bank bone replacement and therefore metal prostheses are more commonly used to reconstruct the bone after removal of the tumor.

 If the cancer has spread to the nerves and blood vessels surrounding the original tumor on the bone, amputation (removing part of a limb along with the osteosarcoma) is often the only choice.

 When osteosarcoma has spread to the lungs or elsewhere, surgery might be done to remove tumors in these distant locations.

 Chemotherapy is usually given both before and after surgery.
 It eliminates small pockets of cancer cells in the body, even those too small to appear on medical scans.

-A child or teen with osteosarcoma is given the chemotherapy drugs intravenously (through a vein) or orally (by mouth).
+A child or teen with osteosarcoma is given the chemotherapy drugs intravenously (through a vein).
 The drugs enter the bloodstream and work to kill cancer in parts of the body where the disease has spread, such as the lungs or other organs.

 Short-Term and Long-Term Side Effects